One of my favorite sayings is, "May you live in interesting times.”

 picnic on the shores of Lake Washington.
 That's Chef Yuhe flipping the burgers.

-Above center: Yuhe and Eva (green shirt) on a boat ride.
+Above right: Yuhe and Eva (green shirt) on a boat ride.
 Eva's an Aussie with a thick accent to prove it.

-Above right: And the annual PB-Seattle golf tournament.
+Above left: And the annual PB-Seattle golf tournament.
 On the left, those are my good buddies

 and former volleyball teammates, Steve and Dana, whom I've known for 13 years.
 That's me on the right.

-Above center: And checking out a World War II B-24 "Liberator" bomber on July
+Above left: Checking out a World War II B-24 "Liberator" bomber on July

 Above right: The cockpit of a B-17 bomber.
 As I learned the hard way, it's a really tight fit,